zwbetz-gh/vanilla-bootstrap-hugo-theme/README.md

 ## Run Against the Example Site Locally

-From the root of the theme directory:
+From the root of `vanilla-bootstrap-hugo-theme`:

 ```
 hugo server \